semuconsulting/pyubx2/README.md

 - Check that no other process is attempting to use the same serial port, including daemon processes like gpsd.
 #### 2. `Serial Permission` errors.
 These are usually caused by inadequate user privileges or contention with another process.
-- On Linux platforms, check that the user is a member of the `tty` and/or `dialout` groups.
+- On Linux platforms, check that the user is a member of the [relevant serial (tty) group](https://github.com/semuconsulting/PyGPSClient/blob/main/INSTALLATION.md#userpriv) (normally `dialout` on Debian or `uucp`on Arch).
 - Check that no other process is attempting to use the same serial port, including daemon processes like gpsd.
 #### 3. `UnicodeDecode` errors.
 - If reading UBX data from a log file, check that the file.open() procedure is using the `rb` (read binary) setting e.g.
 `stream = open('ubxdatalog.log', 'rb')`.
 #### 4. Spurious `CFG-VALGET`, `DBG`, `TRK`, `TUN` and `SEC` data in *.ubx files recorded in u-center.
-By default, u-center 21.09 records a series of configuration messages (CFG-VALGET) containing undocumented configuration database keys.
+By default, u-center records a series of configuration messages (CFG-VALGET) containing undocumented configuration database keys.
 In addition, clicking the 'debug' option results in a large number of undocumented DBG, TRK, TUN and SEC message classes.
 As of version v1.2.15, `pyubx2` is capable of parsing these undocumented message classes (to a nominal payload definition), but they are really only of relevance to u-blox technical support.
 If you are *not* intending to send the recordings to u-blox;
 - When recording GNSS output data in u-center, select 'No' when prompted to 'Add Receiver Configuration' to the recording, and avoid the 'debug' option.

 ---